danvk/aoc2022/README.md

 ## Daily Notes

+### Day 9 (31369 / 23800)

+Key part for part 2 today was to realize that the tail's movement is independent of the head's movement.
+Rather, it's just a function of the head and tail's position.
+I was very happy that my solution just worked the first time on this one, I think it would have been a PITA to debug.

+Star 1: ~23 minutes
+Star 2: ~40 minutes

 ### Day 8 (41149 / 34438)

 Good opportunity to implement `transpose` in part 1.
 I thought part 2 was easier than part 1, though I'm curious why `3a494d6` gave me an infinite loop until I refactored it from a `for` loop to a `while` loop.